 - Locked-in syndrome: This condition results in damage to portions of the lower part of the brain and the brain stem and causes an individual to be awake and aware but unable to move due to complete paralysis of the body.
 Most patients with locked-in syndrome communicate through blinking and eye movement, as the eyes are the one part of the body not impacted by paralysis.

-The medications prescribed depend on the individual’s condition, but some commonly prescribed medications for brain injured patients include:
+The medications prescribed depend on the individual's condition, but some commonly prescribed medications for brain injury patients include: